katylava/macwintracker/README.rst

 * Add a command-line utility which accepts a regular expression such as "^Project A.*" and a datetime range and outputs a duration.
-* Don't log duplicate lines (if performance won't suffer much for it)
-* Add a launchd log rotator

 Sample Output